sverrehu/k3a-embedded/README.md

 ## Limitations

-* Not at all configurable.
-Starts a single-node server with no security at all.
+* Starts a single-node "cluster".
 * No Zookeeper.
 The server runs in KRaft mode.

 ## What it does